ip69719/ip69719-ci-portfolio-one/README.md

 The primary Project Goal is to create a marketing website for 'Little Achievers therapy services', a private paediatric occupational therapy practice.
 The target audience are parents whose children experience development challenges.

+### User Stories

+*   User stories
+    * First Time Visitor Goals
+        * As a First Time Visitor, I want to understand the main purpose of the site and learn more about the organisation.
+        * As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.
+        * As a First Time Visitor, I want to easily locate organisation's contact details.

+    * Returning Visitor Goals
+        * As a Returning Visitor, I want to find the best way to get in contact with the organisation with any questions I may have during and outside normal working hours.

 ### Design choices

 #### Typography